-University of California Student Senate Submits Bill Stating Student Information Systems Must Have API
+University of California Student Senate Submits Bill Stating Student Information Systems Must Have API21 Nov 2013

 On November 6th, 2013 the Associated Students, University of California(ASUC) Senate submitted SB 48: A Bill in Support of Student Information Systems Application Developers, stating that "open data and API compatibility is a necessary feature in the new Student Information System".